What is the gig economy?

 Thierry D’Haillecourt, Vice President of Real Estate at Criteo, gave an interview with BNP Paribas Real Estate for our report on flexible working spaces, WATCH OUT #3.
 He said: “At our headquarters on Rue Blanche in Paris, we hosted BlaBlaCar in its early years.

-Download our TrendBook which looks in depth at the co-working sector...
+Download our TrendBook which looks at the relationship between retail and logistics...